Fasil005/CRUD_Generate/README.md

 # AUTOMATIC CRUD Generation

-This is a python file to create a new file with Flask_restful CRUD operations.
+This is a python file to create a new file with Flask_restful with SQLAlchemy CRUD operations.

 ## Installation of Requirments